junxit/us-congress-bills-119/metadata.md

 - 2025-01-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 64 - 35.
 Record Vote Number: 7.
 - 2025-01-20 — Roll call votes on amendments in Senate: Amendment SA 8, as amended, agreed to in Senate by Yea-Nay Vote.
 75 - 24.
 Record Vote Number: 6.
 - 2025-01-20 — Senate amendment agreed to: Amendment SA 8, as amended, agreed to in Senate by Yea-Nay Vote.
 75 - 24.
 Record Vote Number: 6.
+- 2025-01-21 — Held at the desk.
+- 2025-01-21 — Message on Senate action sent to the House.
+- 2025-01-21 — Received in the House.
+- 2025-01-21 — Rules Committee Resolution H. Res.
+53 Reported to House.
+Rule provides for consideration of H.R.
+471 and S. 5.
+The resolution provides for consideration of H.R.
+471 under a structured rule with one hour of general debate and one motion to recommit.
+Also, the resolution provides for consideration of S. 5 under a closed rule with one hour of general debate and one motion to commit.
+- 2025-01-22 — Considered as unfinished business. (consideration: CR H285-286)
+- 2025-01-22 — Considered under the provisions of rule H. Res.
+53. (consideration: CR H277-284)
+- 2025-01-22 — DEBATE - The House proceeded with one hour of debate on S. 5.
+- 2025-01-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-01-22 — On passage Passed by the Yeas and Nays: 263 - 156 (Roll no. 23). (text: CR H277-278)
+- 2025-01-22 — POSTPONED PROCEEDINGS - At the conclusion of the debate on S. 5, the Chair put the question on passage of the bill and by voice vote announced that the ayes had prevailed.
+Mr. Raskin demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-01-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 263 - 156 (Roll no. 23). (text: CR H277-278)
+- 2025-01-22 — Rule H. Res.
+53 passed House.
+- 2025-01-22 — Rule provides for consideration of H.R.
+471 and S. 5.
+The resolution provides for consideration of H.R.
+471 under a structured rule with one hour of general debate and one motion to recommit.
+Also, the resolution provides for consideration of S. 5 under a closed rule with one hour of general debate and one motion to commit.
+- 2025-01-22 — The previous question was ordered pursuant to the rule.
+- 2025-01-23 — Presented to President.
+- 2025-01-23 — Presented to President.
+- 2025-01-29 — Became Public Law No: 119-1.
+- 2025-01-29 — Became Public Law No: 119-1.
+- 2025-01-29 — Signed by President.
+- 2025-01-29 — Signed by President.